|

 walk, jog, swim, dance…..or just about anything you enjoy that will get

-at the same time, eat your meals at the same time and take your
+Eat your meals at approximately the same time as well as take your

 medication at the same time each day.